Obama eyes boost in space taxi spending, Jupiter moon mission

-CAPE CANAVERAL, Florida (Reuters) - President Barack Obama’s 2015 NASA budget plan includes funding for a robotic mission to an ocean-bearing moon of Jupiter and could help boost commercial ventures to fly astronauts to the International Space Station, NASA officials said on Tuesday.
+CAPE CANAVERAL, Fla., March 4 (Reuters) - President Barack Obama’s 2015 NASA budget plan includes funding for a robotic mission to an ocean-bearing moon of Jupiter and could help boost commercial ventures to fly astronauts to the International Space Station, NASA officials said on Tuesday.

 That marks a 1 percent decrease from NASA’s 2014 budget.
 But NASA could also have access to an additional $900 million from Obama’s proposed Opportunity, Growth and Security Initiative, a $56 billion fund for special projects that is separate from the regular budget.

-Since the space shuttles were retired in 2011, the United States is dependent on Russia to fly crews to the space station at a cost of more than $65 million a seat.
+Since the space shuttles were retired in 2011, the United States in dependent on Russia to fly crews to the space station at a cost of more than $65 million a seat.

 For now, escalating U.S. tensions with Russia over the crisis in Ukraine have not affected the space partnership, NASA Administrator Charles Bolden told reporters on a conference call.